ukral/building.map_1920/README.md

 # "building.map_1920"

-**Release notes:** This repository is currently under double-blind peer-review.
-Once the corresponding manuscript becomes accepted for publishing, we add the author names and affiliation to this dataset, the grant information as well as the link to the corresponding article.
-We encourage users to wait until the review process has been completed.

 **This GitHub repository refers** to the datasets in the Zenodo repositories, [Building age map, Vienna, around 1920](https://www.doi.org/10.5281/zenodo.3715200) and [Administrative boundaries, Vienna, various timestamps](https://doi.org/10.5281/zenodo.4323010).

 **This GitHub repository provides** supplementary material as followed.